SUTD-SPACE-BAR/Assets/README.md

-# Assets
+# About
-Logos and promotional media
+This repository contains the official logos and promotional material of Space Bar.
+Please follow all rules as described by this guide.